 Here are some advantages you’ll enjoy after getting dental implants:

-• Dental Implants Keep Adjacent Teeth Stable – If your kid has a missing tooth, there is a high chance that adjacent teeth will shift towards the gap.
+If your kid has a missing tooth, there is a high chance that adjacent teeth will shift toward the gap.
 By taking advantage of dental implants, your child can keep their adjacent teeth stable and in their place.

-• A Permanent Solution to Tooth Loss – Other than dental implants all other tooth replacement options need to be repaired and replaced periodically.
+Other than dental implants, all other tooth replacement options need to be repaired and replaced periodically.
 Dental implants are the only tooth replacement options that are designed to last for the rest of your life.

 Who Is Eligible for Dental Implants?

-Implants are not for everybody, there are lots of factors that determine the eligibility for dental implants.
+Implants are not for everybody; there are many factors that determine eligibility for dental implants.

 • A person who has one or more missing teeth.